-We can help you master your mortgage in four steps.
+We can help you master your mortgage in five steps.

 You’ve already set your new home budget, now it’s time to build your mortgage plan.

 Before you even sign the papers to your new casa, crunch the numbers.
 How much house can you actually afford.
 (Not how much are you pre-approved to buy!
 There’s actually a real difference here.)

 And we mean crunch all of the numbers—like credit card debt, college loans, retirement savings plan, monthly budget, etc. Are you left with enough cash for a solid 20 percent down-payment and enough cash flow to cover your mortgage?
 Do you have enough left over in your cash reserve to cover a few months of mortgage payments just in case disaster strikes?

 If you answered yes to all of those questions, sign away, Mr. Hancock!
 Ready for 5 steps to mastering your mortgage? #YouGotThis!

 When should you put extra cash toward your mortgage?

 Have a good month?
 Awesome!
 Get a large tax return?
 Great!
 Ready to use that cash to take a bite out of your big debts, like your mortgage?
 Not so fast.
 Before you pull out your mobile pay, check a few things first.